-The RTF developed an initial multi-year work plan and budget for 2010 through 2014 to aid in long-term budget planning.
-The budget has been updated for the 2013-2015 period.
+The RTF PAC approved a RTF developed multi-year work plan and budget for 2012-2014 to aid in long-term work plan development.
+This 3-year period coincided with the current NEEA funding cycle, and may vary in the upcoming years depending on future NEEA funding cycle changes.
 Annual work plan development is intended to provide flexibility to meet regional needs year to year and keep focus on high priority work.
-Table 3 shows anticipated RTF funding for the three-year period.
-This period coincides with the current NEEA funding cycle.
+Table 3 shows committed RTF funding for the 2014 calendar year under the current multi-year agreement, and projected funding for the 2015-2016 calendar years based on work plan priorities in the future, and a forecasted 2% inflation rate each year.